patriotyk/narizaka/README.md

 Tool to make high quality text to speech (tts) corpus from audio + text books.

 ## How it works
-First it splits audio files in to small segments 5-15 seconds, then it iterates over each segment and transcribes with whisper ASR and alligns this transcription with original text, if distance is very small we consider it as match and add it to the dataset.
+First it transcribes audio with whisper ASR, saving all word level timestamps, then it  alligns this transcription with original text, if distance is very small we consider it as match and add it to the dataset.

 ## Installation